valevo/SABIO/experiments/README.md

 #### TODOs

+ - do proper linguistic analysis: stemming or even lemmatisation, more sophistcated semgentation (-> split compounds)
+ - more sophisticated pairing, e.g. based on dependency parse

+ - find concordances: given an n-gram, get set of:
+   - documents in which n-gram occurs (sorted by some criterion)
+   - high-ranking n-grams which occur in the same document

  - could be interesting: PMI is symmetric in its arguments (since mutual information is)
    -> are there asymmetric versions?
-Would be useful since lexical semantic bias probably is.
-Possible candidate: [Delta P](https://www.degruyter.com/document/doi/10.1515/cllt-2017-0036/html).
+Would be useful since lexical semantic bias probably is; possible candidate: [Delta P](https://www.degruyter.com/document/doi/10.1515/cllt-2017-0036/html)

- - given an n-gram, get iterator over documents in which n-gram occurs (sorted by some criterion)
- - given an n-gram, get iterator over high-ranking n-grams which occur in the same document

 ### Idea